WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Montana/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE WaterSources* specific columns.
 - Assign agency info to the *WaDE WaterSources* specific columns.
-See *XXwr_Allocation Schema Mapping_WaDE.xlsx* for specific details.
+See *MTwr_Allocation Schema Mapping_WaDE.xlsx* for specific details.
 Items of note are as follows...
     - *WaterSourceUUID* = create unique it based on *WaterSourceNativeID*.
     - *WaterQualityIndicatorCV* = "Fresh"
     - *WaterSourceName* = **SOURCE_NAME** input.